voronp/shopping_api/README.md

 that means owner could be only one (with token).
 Also for example look tests how token assigned:
 `.set('Authorization', 'Bearer X')`.

+### input parameters validation

+For validation/sanitizing used library `express-validator`, for example check the file `ShoppingListController.js`